This post may contain affiliate links. For more information, please read my disclosure policy.

 The game may be recommended for 2-6 kids from 7 – 10 years old, but Great States is great fun for all ages!

-2. Scrambled States of America Card Game
+2. Scrambled States of America

-This exciting game needs 2-4 players and is recommended for ages 8 and up.
+The Scrambled States of America Game needs 2-4 players and is recommended for ages 8 and up.

 Obviously, there’s more to geography than the United States.
 Study world geography with a collection of five different card games in one box, the GeoCards World – Educational Geography Card Game.